-Total Recall VR must be powered down in an orderly fashion to prevent damage to its electronic components and in particular its hard disks.
+All Total Recall VR recorders must be powered down in an orderly fashion to prevent damage to its electronic components and in particular its disks and prevent partial or total information loss.

 To shut down Total Recall VR in an orderly fashion first navigate to the Options Menu Screen using the [Select] button.
 Then select System Shutdown.